nodejs/node/doc/api/buffer.md

 created before `Buffer.harden()` is called are not affected.

-Warning: for ecosystem compatibility and security reasons `Buffer.harden()` can be called only once and only from the top-level application code.
-Attempting to call it from a library in `node_modules` will throw.
+Warning: for ecosystem compatibility and security reasons `Buffer.harden()` can be called only once and only from the top-level application code and only before the first turn of the event loop.
+Attempting to call it asynchronously in runtime or from a library in `node_modules` will throw.

 By default, it enables mandratory zero fill, disables Buffer pooling, disables deprecated unsafe Buffer API, freezes `Buffer` and `require('buffer')` objects.